QuiltServerTools/DeltaLogger/README.md

 ### Known Issues

+We are aware of these issues, so please do not open any issues regarding these as they will be ignored, whether these will be fixed is at our discretion, so please do not beg to have one of these fixed as it is unlikely that we will do so.

+#### Dynmap Incompatibility

-Deltalogger does not work with Dynmap 3.1-beta7, please use 3.1-beta6 until the issue is resolved.
+**Issue:** Deltalogger does not work with Dynmap 3.1-beta7

+**Workaround:** Use 3.1-beta6 until the issue is resolved.

+#### Bits and Chisels

+**Issue:** Bits and Chisels is incompatible with Deltalogger

+**Workaround:** Currently none

 ### Issue resolving